 At all Key Stages, lessons are taught as five, 60 minute lessons per day.
 The timetable is organised on a fortnightly rotation.
 Whilst all lessons at Key Stages 3-4 are taught during periods 1-5, at Key Stage 5 in order to allow the greatest flexibility for students and to maintain a broad and balanced curriculum, subjects may be timetabled either at lunchtime or after school.
-To ensure the curriculum remains as broad as possible for as long as possible Clyst Vale Community College follows a three year Key Stage 3 curriculum and a two year Key Stage 4.
-Some subjects may introduce GCSE knowledge and skills during Year 9 to prepare students explicitly for the increased demands of GCSE.
+To ensure the curriculum remains as broad as possible for as long as possible Clyst Vale Community College follows a three-year Key Stage 3 curriculum and a two-year Key Stage 4.